QualiTorque/qualitorque.github.io/docs/blueprint-designer-guide/blueprints.md

 ```

 :::info
-Note that in auto-generated blueprints, the grain_name.spec.host.name is automatically exposed as a blueprint input for the blueprint designer ease of use.
-As best practice, it's recommended to remove the host.name from being an input once the blueprint is exposed to the catalog.
+Note that in auto-generated blueprints, the __grain_name.spec.host.name__ is automatically published as a blueprint input, which the blueprint designer can use.
+As a best practice, it's recommended to remove the __host.name__ input once the blueprint is published to the catalog.
 :::